Continental union: Asia Cooperation Dialogue

 The Asia Cooperation Dialogue is an intergovernmental organization created on 18 June 2002 to promote Asian cooperation at a continental level and to help integrate separate regional organizations such as the ASEAN, the Eurasian Economic Union, the Gulf Cooperation Council, and the SAARC.

 Council of Europe

 Although generally not considered a traditional continental union, the Council of Europe is an intergovernmental organization that spans the majority of states considered "European".
 As an intergovernmental organization, the council's focus is on political dialogue relating to the upholding of human rights, democracy and the rule of law in Europe.

 Eurasian Economic Union

 The Eurasian Economic Union was founded in January 2015, consisting of Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia and observer members Moldova, Uzbekistan, and Cuba; all of them (except Cuba) being previous constituent states of the Soviet Union.
 The Eurasian Union is a transcontinental union as members include states from both Europe and Asia.

+European Political Community

+The European Political Community (EPC), established in 2022, is an intergovernmental forum consisting of 47 states which focuses on political and strategic discussions about the future of Europe.